wednesday-solutions/ecs-signoz/README.md

 This template allows you to deploy signoz on aws ecs fargate. [(what is signoz?)](https://signoz.io/)

-Signoz provides comprehensive monitoring for your ECS Fargate service.
+Signoz provides comprehensive monitoring for your application.
 It tracks and monitors all the important metrics and logs related to your application, infrastructure, and network, and provides real-time alerts for any issues.

-You can get traces,metrics and logs for your application
+You can get traces,metrics and logs of your application.

 ![latency of api calls of a sample application](./images/latency-diagram.png "Title")